ch-ricardor/Delphi/README.md

 # Delphi
-Mixed programming demos using Delphi
+Programming demos using Delphi, validating and transforming XMLs, reading certificates, etc.

 In this section are stored some examples related to the process of the Mexican electronic invoice, which involve: